North-Sea-Transition-Authority/field-consents/migration/migration-steps.md

 - Right click -> Import/Export -> Import Data From File(s) -> select the appropriate file and choose the correct import setting for pipe separated data
 - Run the Import

+## 6. Post migration sync Postgres sequences

+On the FCS Postgres database (`fcs` schema) run the following patch:
+- `/energyportal/V05_restart_postgres_sequences.sql`

+This will look at all the migrated ids and ensure the sequence next values are in sync.

 # Scratch notes

 FLARE ANNUAL MIGRATION (Legacy test case FCON/2041/0 (Version 1), local test case FCON/28/0 (Version 1))